Yale's EGFR/HER2 Vaccine Helps Dogs With Metastasis?!

 Here is a summary of the Yale Canine Cancer Vaccine.

-Unless cancer is found extremely early, these treatments usually only provide temporary relief to cancer’s progression.
+For many canine patients, conventional treatments usually only provide temporary relief to cancer’s progression.

 Who developed the Yale Canine Cancer Vaccine?